Emmanuel-chukwudi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This writes a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
+This will write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello